 A company has a block of business that it completely reinsures during 1993.

-The assets currently allocable to the block for investment income allocation purposes have a book/adjusted carrying value of $100 million and a market value of $110 million.
+The assets currently allocable to the block for investment income allocation purposes have a book/adjusted carrying value of $100 million and a fair value of $110 million.

 Some of the assets backing the block were sold during 1992 generating an interest-rate related gain of $2 million before taxes and $1.32 million after capital gains taxes for which the IMR amortization is: